Gokurakugai: Chapters not yet in tankōbon format

 These chapters have yet to be published in a tankōbon volume.

 Reception

+By February 2026, the manga had over 1.4 million copies in circulation.
 The series ranked ninth in the 2023 Next Manga Award in the print manga category.
 It was also ranked seventh and won the U-Next Award in the 2025 edition in the same category.
 It placed tenth in the seventh Tsutaya Comic Award in 2023.
 It ranked fifth in the Nationwide Bookstore Employees' Recommended Comics of 2024 list.
-It ranked seventh in AnimeJapan's "Manga We Want to See Animated" poll in 2025.
+It ranked seventh in AnimeJapan's "Manga We Want to See Animated" poll in 2025; it ranked ninth in the same poll the following year.

 In North America, the first volume ranked 20th on Circana BookScan's monthly top 20 adult graphic novels list of April 2024.